simonbrgstrm/simonbrgstrm/content/posts/microk8s.md

 ---

-More microk8s to come - istio, knative and openfaas.
+More microk8s to come - helm, istio, knative and openfaas.